 The short term effects of heroin include:

 In addition to these, another symptom is “nodding.”
-Nodding is a big part of the high from heroin as the user alternates between consciousness and unconsciousness, or alternating between alertness and lethargy.
+Nodding is a big part of the high from heroin, as the user alternates between alertness and lethargy.
 The result is heroin users typically “nod” forward before catching themselves.
-As heroin is a depressant that can cause sleepiness, many people combine it with cocaine (a stimulant) to “balance” the effects.

 Long Term Effects of Heroin

-The long term effects of heroin differ depending on how the drug is consumed.
-Many users start using heroin in its powdered – an indicator that it’s in a more pure state.
+The long term effects of heroin differ depending on how users consume the drug.
+Many users start using heroin in its powdered form– an indicator that it’s in a more pure state.
 However, black tar heroin (a black, sticky substance that’s a result of impurities left behind in the process) needs to be dissolved or diluted and injected.
-Intravenous use of heroin can cause a host of other long-term effects, such as increased risk of contracting a disease like HIV and hepatitis.
-That said, the risk of a user moving from pure powdered heroin to impure intravenous injections is very high due to the addictive nature of the drug.
+Intravenous use of heroin can cause a host of other long-term effects, such as increased risk of contracting a disease like HIV and hepatitis, as well as infections such as endocarditis—an infection of the heart valves.

-In addition to these side effects, it’s possible to be affected by myriad others due to the additives and drugs that may be added to heroin.
+In addition to these long term consequences, it’s possible to be affected by myriad others due to the additives and drugs that may be added to heroin.
 And, while some of these effects are treatable others are not reversible.

-The most severe side effect is overdose which usually leads to death.
-You can overdose on heroin.
-This occurs because one of the depressant’s side effects is slowed or depressed respiration.
-It’s possible to develop a condition called hypoxia which decreases the amount of oxygen reaching the brain.
-This can result in permanent brain damage or a user going comatose.
+The most severe side effect is overdose, which often leads to death.
+Overdose occurs because one of the depressant’s side effects is slowed or depressed respiration.
+It’s possible to develop a condition called hypoxia, which decreases the amount of oxygen reaching the brain.
+This can result in permanent brain damage, coma, and death.